-The classical theory of selfish behavior in traffic networks started with the traffic model of Wardrop [40].
-The basic idea is to model the interaction among the selfish network users as a non-cooperative game.
+Modeling selfish behavior in traffic networks has been a central topic in the operations research and transportation literature for decades, see Beckmann et al. [4] and Sheffi [33].
+The classical theory of selfish behavior in traffic networks started with the traffic model of Wardrop [42].
+The basic idea is to model the interaction among the selfish network users as a noncooperative game.
 We are given a directed graph with latency functions on the edges and a set of origin-destination pairs, called commodities.
 Every commodity is associated with a demand, which specifies the rate of flow that needs to be sent from the respective origin to the destination.
-In the non-atomic variant, every demand represents a continuum of agents, each controlling an infinitesimal amount of flow.
-The latency that an agent experiences when traversing an edge is given by a (non-decreasing) function of the total flow on that edge.
+In the nonatomic variant, every demand represents a continuum of agents, each controlling an infinitesimal amount of flow.
+The latency that an agent experiences when traversing an edge is given by a (nondecreasing) function of the total flow on that edge.
 Agents are assumed to act selfishly and route their flow along a minimum-latency path from their origin to their destination.
-A solution in which no agent can switch to a path with smaller travel time corresponds to a Wardrop equilibrium [11, 40].
+A solution in which no agent can switch to a path with smaller travel time corresponds to a Wardrop equilibrium [11, 42].
 It is well known that a Wardrop flow in general does not minimize the total travel time; or said differently, selfish behavior may cause a performance degradation in the network.
 Koutsoupias and Papadimitriou [26] introduced a measure to quantify the inefficiency of equilibria which is now known as the price of anarchy.
 It is defined as the worst-case ratio of the cost of an equilibrium over the cost of a system optimum (also called social optimum).
 By now, the price of anarchy is well understood for specific classes of latency functions (affine latencies or polynomial latencies with non-negative coefficients), see Roughgarden and Tardos [32], Roughgarden [30] and Correa et al. [10].
 Despite the bounds for specific classes of latency functions, the price of anarchy is unbounded for general latency functions even on networks of parallel edges [32].

 Due to this large efficiency loss, researchers have proposed congestion pricing strategies for over 80 years, see Pigou [29] and Beckmann et al. [4].
-The basic idea is to impose tolls on network edges that guarantee that the selfish outcome corresponds to a predetermined routing scheme, e.g., one that minimizes the total average travel time.
+The basic idea is to impose tolls on network edges that guarantee that the selfish outcome corresponds to a predetermined routing scheme, for example, one that minimizes the total average travel time.
 Assuming that one can possibly collect tolls on every edge of the network and that the value of time is the same for all users, it is a classical result in the economic theory of transportation that tolls equal to the marginal edge cost of the system optimal solution (marginal cost pricing) induce a socially optimal equilibrium flow [4].

 Over the last decades, congestion pricing strategies have been implemented in various cities.
-Examples include London [38] (London congestion charge), Stockholm [37], Bergen [39], and Singapore [34] (Electronic Road Pricing).
+Examples include London [38] (London congestion charge), Stockholm [37], Bergen [41], and Singapore [34] (electronic road pricing).
 All these applications have in common that only designated areas of the transport network are amenable to tolls.
 In London [38] and Stockholm [37], a congestion fee is charged only for access to the center of the city.
-Bergen [39] implemented a toll ring where congestion fees are charged.
-These features makes the application of classical marginal cost pricing impossible.
+Bergen [41] implemented a toll ring where congestion fees are charged.
+These features make the application of classical marginal cost pricing impossible.